phicks22/face2age/README.md

 #### Directories
 - run
-	- Contains `.sb` files to train and test the model on an HPC
+	- Contains `.sb` files to train the model on an HPC and a `test.sh` file to test models.
+	- Unfortunately, my weight files are too big to upload to github (>600Mb).